curityio/javascript-oauth-assistant-spa/README.md

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

+---

+# This Repository is Archived

+**This repository is now archived.
+Please use the current version of the example application reposotiry: https://github.com/curityio/oauth-assistant-example.**

+---

 ## Overview

 A code example that uses the Curity OAuth Assistant npm library, which can implement all of these flows for a Javascript Single Page Application: